-FlashAlert® collects emergency messages and news releases from 2,130 schools, colleges, fire and police departments, hospitals, businesses, government offices, utilities and other organizations in Portland/Salem/SW Washington and distributes them to the news media via a continuously updated website and e-mails.
+FlashAlert® collects emergency messages and news releases from more than 3,700 schools, colleges, fire and police departments, hospitals, businesses, government offices, utilities and other organizations in Portland/Salem/SW Washington and distributes them to the news media via a continuously updated website and e-mails.
 It also automatically places emergency information into the websites of participating stations and newspapers and can send it directly to the public.

 FlashAlert Portland has two service tiers available.
 Due to the huge number of organizations that want to make weather closure announcements, not all organizations can be served with on-air messages.
 But most can be accommodated through the media’s websites.
 Thus, two tiers – based on organization size and type – are available.